 According to a post-mortem report police and prosecutors believe that Miss Kercher was murdered between 9pm and 11pm on 1st November 2007.
 She was found semi-naked and with her throat cut in the bedroom of the house she shared with Knox in Perugia, Italy.

 The trial has already been told by prosecutor Giuliano Mignini that she was murdered after refusing to take part ina drug-fuelled sex game.
+Knox, dressed in a lilac jumper and blue jeans, exchanged glances with Sollecito in court and during breaks smiled and joked with warders guarding her.

 On Friday the court heard from a woman who said she had heard a "prolonged" scream coming from the house the night Miss Kercher was killed and imitated it for the court.